satisfactorymodding/Documentation/beginners_guide/Concepts/BluePrints.rst

 ------------
 This "blueprint-bytecode" needs to get executed by a custom machine cause a normal machine like your CPU can't understand that code.
 Unreal BP VM is that machine which runs itself in a virtual machine.

 This creates a problem.
-Blueprint code can't use system functions like rendering with the GPU cause it got isolated through this VM.
+Blueprint code can't use system functions like rendering with the GPU since such functions are isolated through this VM.
 But communication is essential for something like this, unreal uses for this its own reflection-system, the `UObject-System <UObject>`_.

 Nodes
 -----
-Other than f.e. scratch, `BluePrints` uses a node system for describing its behaviour.
+Other than visual languages such as Scratch, the Blueprint system uses a nodes for describing behaviours.
-Everything is a node, from functions and events to simple operators like addition.
+Everything is a node, from functions and events to simple operators like addition and constant values.
-A node can have multiple inputs and outputs.
-For values and flow (execution).
+A node can have multiple inputs and outputs for values and flow (execution).

 Pure Nodes
 ''''''''''